codeatlasHQ/codebase-visualizer-action/README.md

 `Settings - Actions - General - Allow GitHub Actions to create and approve pull requests` needs to be activated!
 If your repo is part of a GitHub organisation, this needs to be enabled in the organisation settings.

+Also note that at the moment this action assumes your Github runner's UID/GID pairing to be 1001:121 (the standard Github config).
+Self-hosted runners might not work for that reason!

 Add to `workflow.yml` like this:

 ```